February 26th Weekly Update

 Provide telephone-based connection options in addition to web connection links because not all web clients for online meeting tools are accessible.

-Think about how participants with assistive needs and those dialling in from their phones will participate fully in your event:
+Think about how participants with assistive needs and those dialing in from their phones will participate fully in your event:

 Invest in interpreters, live captioners and live translators where possible.
 Interpreters in virtual settings might make it possible for multiple-language representation at your event.
 Plan for good visibility of the speakers and interpreters.

-Inform speakers of the accessibility requests that have been made and the accommodations that you are making available as the event organiser.
+Inform speakers of the accessibility requests that have been made and the accommodations that you are making available as the event organizer.

 Make your event website and the resources that you will share accessible: